 In addition, the operations of system backup will not interrupt your work.
 That is to say, you can do system backup while working on the computer.
 The time the system backup process will take is determined by the amount of the valid data.
 More valid data costs more time to do system backup.

 AOMEI Backupper provides different methods for you to restore system backup.

 If your system crashes or disk fails, you can create a bootable media to boot your computer, and use the system image file to restore system to previous state.

 If you buy a new computer and don't want to reinstall the system, you can use "Dissimilar Hardware Restore" with a bootable media to restore system files on the new computer even with dissimilar hardware configuration.

 If you just want to restore individual files or folders instead of the entire backup, you can mount the system backup as virtual partitions with "Explore Image".

-If you are a system admin or service provider who manages and maintains a large batch of computers, AOMEI Image Deploy enables you to restore system image to multiple computers simultaneously over network.
+If you are a system admin or service provider who manages and maintains a large batch of computers, AOMEI Image Deploy enables you to deploy system image to multiple computers simultaneously over network.